SainsburyWellcomeCentre/NeuralPlayground/documents/style_guide.md

 We are following to the best of our abilities the [PEP8](https://www.python.org/dev/peps/pep-0008/) and [numpy docstring](https://numpydoc.readthedocs.io/en/latest/format.html) style convention.
 Note: Pycharm has an inbuild checking framework that will help you follow the style guide.

-The Genreal convention is as follows:
+The General convention is as follows:

-> Class variable : NameOfClass
+> Class variable: NameOfClass

 > Function/Methods/Variable:
         Private: _name_private_function